philippabele/developers-guide-to-linux/04_networking/010_configuration_hostname_resolution/012_hostname_resolution.md

 # Hostname Resolution
 This chapter is based on the [freedesktop documentation](https://www.freedesktop.org/software/systemd/man/resolvectl.html).

+## Hostnames
-Hostnames are a human readable identifier to identify network devices.
+Hostnames or domain names are a human readable identifier to identify network devices.
 A hostname points to the IP of a device.
 To be able to connect to a device its hostname has to be resolved to its IP address.
 This is done by hostname resolution.

 ## Static Resolution
 On Linux systems static domain name resolution can be defined in the file */etc/hosts*: